Hellmonk/bloatcrawl2/crawl-ref/docs/crawl_manual.rst

 magic.
 The power of any such spell is recalculated constantly, so you don't need to renew them as your skills improve.

-Some such spells decrease your MP regeneration rate when providing a benefit, as if you were recasting it regularly - you can see the effect in the % screen.
+Such spells reserve some of your MP capacity, giving an effect similar to having cast them just before entering combat.
+They decrease your MP regeneration rate when providing a benefit, as if you were recasting it regularly - you can see the effect in the % screen.
+Initially, this charge is taken from the reserved MP, but as those run out it will affect your normal MP regeneration, as if you were recasting the spell during the fight.

 Even if you are getting the benefit constantly, you will never pay more MP than you would if you were constantly recasting the spell in regular Crawl.
 Similarly, these spells will make you hungrier when you benefit from them, but never faster than they would in regular Crawl.
 Because these charges are only made when you get a benefit, there is no reason to, eg, switch Portal Projectile off when not firing projectiles.

 If you are using an artefact that suppresses spellcasting (the -Cast flag), or if you are brainless, none of your permanent enchantments